gabriele16/nequip/tools/README.md

 cd nequip/tools && docker build -f Dockerfile ../ -t nequip-docker:gpu
 ```

-It will take a few minutes to download necessary package and install them.
+It will take some time to download necessary packages and install them.

 ### Training a model